Integrability conditions for differential systems: Mathematical formulation

 is spanned by the $\textstyle \alpha_i$ at every point $p$ of $N$.
 If in addition the $\textstyle \alpha_i$ are linearly independent, then $N$ is ($n-k$)-dimensional.

 A Pfaffian system is said to be completely integrable if $M$ admits a foliation by maximal integral manifolds.
 (Note that the foliation need not be regular; i.e. the leaves of the foliation might not be embedded submanifolds.)

 An integrability condition is a condition on the $\alpha_i$ to guarantee that there will be integral submanifolds of sufficiently high dimension.

+Intuition

+A Pfaffian system is specified by 1-forms.
+At each point $x \in M$, the set of 1-forms can be visualized as a set of hyperplanes, or contact elements, centered on the point.
+The hyperplanes intersect, producing a linear subspace of the local tangent space $T_x M$.
+This field of linear subspaces locally look like infinitesimal pieces of a maximal integral manifold, but it might be impossible to put together these infinitesimal pieces into a maximal integral manifold.
+The pieces might twist against each other, breaking any attempt to piece them together.

+For example, if $M$ has 3 dimensions, then a single 1-form produces a field of planes, while two 1-forms that are linearly independent at every point produces a field of lines.
+Integrating a field of lines is always possible, but integrating a field of planes may be impossible, due to "twisting".
+Locally, such non-integrable field of planes look like the standard contact structure on $\R^3$, defined by the 1-form $dz - ydx$.